scottvr/GUM_of_Devops/updates/Fear_and_Loathing_in_the_Value_Stream.md

 # Fear and Loathing in the Value Stream

-The Grand Unified Model treats organizational dysfunction as observable, in principle, through its proxies.
+The Grand Unified Model treats organizational dysfunction as observable, even where not directly measurable, through proxies.
 This note concerns the two mechanisms that determine whether an observed dysfunction ever becomes an *acted-upon* dysfunction.
 They are not technical.
 They are not even, strictly, managerial.
-They are affective and financial, respectively.
+They are *affective* and *financial* - attributes to which the GUM has been asked by practitioners to pay special attention because it may not be immediately obvious to the reader how the GUM addresses these aspects of the organizational system, or how exactly to view such things through the GUM lens.  while it may be said that, like obscenity, exactly how to define the GUM lens, you'll know it when you see through it.
+And with that:

 - **Fear determines whether dysfunction can be *reported*.**
 - **Finance determines whether it can be *remediated*.**

 A dysfunction that clears neither gate is, for all operational purposes, invisible.
-It continues to accrue cost, it continues to appear in nobody's status update, and it continues to be, per the dashboard, fine.
+Unseen, it continues to accrue cost, it continues to appear in nobody's status update, and it continues to be, per the dashboard, fine.

 The two gates are not independent findings; they are stages of one machine.
 Sections I through III describe the reporting and financing gates.
 Section IV assembles them, together with the acknowledgment stage that sits between, into a single transfer function and reads off what the organization does to a dysfunction presented at its input.